mediaProduct2017/blog_english/2NBCE.md

 1.1 __Attention and transformer__

-In the attention paper[4], Scaled Dot-Product Attention (Or dot-product attention) is defined as:
+In the attention paper[4], Scaled Dot-Product Attention (Or dot-product attention, which is the base of Multi-Head Scaled-Dot Attention [8]) is defined as:
 $$Attention(Q, K, V) = [softmax(\frac{QK^T}{\sqrt{d_k}})]V$$

 The results of attention are not logits.
 Assume the length of the sentence is L, and the hidden size of the model is d (which is usually the same as the dimension of word embedding), the results of attention have dimension of $L \times d$.
 As we can see below, $\frac{QK^T}{\sqrt{d_k}}$ is a matrix of $L \times L$.
 For this matrix, the softmax of it means softmax for each row of the matrix, the result of the softmax is still a matrix of $L \times L$.
 V is a matrix of $L \times d$, therefore, the attention result is a matrix of $L \times d$.